vbettaque/train-of-thought/README.md

-# train-of-thought
+# Train of Thought
-Train of Thought — A submission for the 2025 Global Game Jam
+A submission for the 2025 Global Game Jam